The Baptify App — New from The Vatican

 The California Tourist Association – San Francisco Chapter

 *Please note that as you drive into the state, you’ll encounter no delay.
 Most traffic is flowing out of California.
-Just plan to spend a few more minutes looking for parking at pee stops, as all spots may be filled with U-Haul trucks and trailers of residents relocating to other states.
+Just plan to spend a few more minutes looking for parking at rest stops, as all spots may be filled with U-Haul trucks and trailers of residents relocating to other states.

 ###